mlswg/mls-protocol/draft-ietf-mls-protocol.md

 process the Commit (i.e., not including any members being added or removed by the Commit).

+The sender of a Commit SHOULD NOT include any Update proposals that the sender themselves generated.
+If sender generated one or more Update proposals during an epoch, then it SHOULD instead update its leaf and direct path by sending `path` field in the Commit.

 If there are multiple proposals that apply to the same leaf, the committer chooses one and includes only that one in the Commit, considering the rest invalid.
 The committer MUST prefer any Remove received, or the most recent